Sarayu-T/Telebot/README.md

 # Telebot
-A telegram bot using python
+A baby yoda level telegram bot using python.
+This is solely created only to understand how telegram bots work

 Requirements:
 ```